Pharmaceutical Technology: Discovery, Development and Production - Master's Programme

 Email: msc [dot] pharma [at] lth [dot] lu [dot] se

-A Bachelor's degree in chemical engineering, biotechnology, chemistry or medicinal chemistry.
-Completed courses of at least 10 credits/ECTS in completed, dedicated mathematics courses (including at least 5 credits algebra and analysis, 3 credits statistics).
-Completed courses of at least 60 credits/ECTS in chemistry, chemical engineering or biotechnology, of which at least 5 credits/ECTS in organic chemistry, 5 credits/ECTS in biochemistry / cell biology, and 5 credits/ECTS in analytical chemistry.
+A Bachelor's degree in chemical engineering, biotechnology, chemistry, medicinal chemistry or equivalent.
+At least 10 credits/ECTS in completed, dedicated mathematics courses (including at least 5 credits algebra and analysis, 3 credits statistics).
+Completed courses of at least 60 credits/ECTS in chemistry, chemical engineering and/or biotechnology, of which at least 5 credits/ECTS in organic chemistry, 5 credits/ECTS in biochemistry / cell biology, and 5 credits/ECTS in analytical chemistry.
 English 6.

 The selection is based on academic qualifications.